-FOR - gar - This explains why they should confess their sins.
+For - gar - This explains why they should confess their sins.
 Confession of sin is not a meritorious deed or attitude whereby man placates God.
 Man's only help is in the person and work of Christ.

-KINGDOM OF HEAVEN - Both John and Jesus announced the presence of "the kingdom of heaven" lest it be misunderstood as a physical, earthly or political kingdom.
+Kingdom of heaven - Both John and Jesus announced the presence of "the kingdom of heaven" lest it be misunderstood as a physical, earthly or political kingdom.
 It could be a subjective genitive because it comes from God in heaven through the incarnate Christ.
 God does the acting.
 This is purest Gospel.

-IS NEAR - aggiken - punctiliar-durative perfect tense and is best said "is at hand" or "is here" rather than "is near."
+Has dawned - aggiken - punctiliar-durative perfect tense and is best said "is at hand" or "is here" rather than "is near."